Synthetic Decomposition for Counterfactual Predictions: Synthetic Decomposition for Counterfactual Predictions

 To evaluate the effects of a decrease in tax rates in country $0$ (e.g., U.K.) on high earners' immigration, we could follow \cite{Kleven/Landais/Saez:13:AER} and model this as a discrete choice problem.
 A high earner $i$'s preference, $V_{i,k}$, for living in country $k$ depends on the average tax rate $\tau_k$ on the wage $W_i$ the individual would face, and is specified as follows:

-The first two terms represent the (concave) preferences over net-of-tax wages, $Z_i'\beta_k$ captures heterogeneity of worker preferences for each country (which may depend on age, nationality, etc.), with $Z_i$ denoting the observed characteristics of the individual $i$, and $U_{i,k}$ represents an idiosyncratic Extreme Value Type 1 shock which is i.i.d. across individuals and regions.
+The first two terms represent the (concave) preferences over net-of-tax wages, $Z_i^{\prime}\beta_k$ captures heterogeneity of worker preferences for each country (which may depend on age, nationality, etc.), with $Z_i$ denoting the observed characteristics of the individual $i$, and $U_{i,k}$ represents unobserved heterogeneity that is independent of $(W_i,Z_i)$ and i.i.d.\ across individuals and regions.
 (Note that for high earners, the average tax rate is approximately equal to the marginal tax rate which is the same across all the high earners.)
 Then, individual $i$'s decision to live in region $k$ is represented by a binary indicator $Y_{i}$ as follows:

 To apply the synthetic decomposition method, we take the policy component for the individual as: for each $k=0,1,...,K,$ and for each individual $i$ in region $k$ with $X_i = (W_i,Z_i)$,

 The target country is the U.K., and the policy of interest is lowering tax rates in the U.K. so that